columbia/pickleball/evaluation/README.md

 you have access to this code repository and the malicious and benign models distributed in the PickleBall artifact.

-The steps below demonstrate how to reproduce the data provided in Table 1, Table 2, Figure 6, and Figure 7 of the PickleBall paper.
+To validate these claims, the steps below demonstrate how to reproduce the data presented in Table 1, Table 2, Figure 6, and Figure 7 of the PickleBall paper.
+By following the steps, you will be able to validate that the outputs match what is presented in these tables.

-TODO: map the tables and figures to the RQs being addressed.
+These tables and figures support our main claims:
+* RQ1 is supported by Table 2 showing that PickleBall has a 0% false negative rate.
+* RQ2 is supported by Table 1 showing that PickleBall successfully loads 79% of benign models.
+* RQ3 is supported by Figure 6 and Figure 7 showing PickleBall's policy
+  generation time and enforcement overhead.
+* RQ4 is supported by Table 2 showing how PickleBall performs in comparison to the Weights Only Unpickler, ModelScanner, and ModelTracer.

 Prior to reproducing the evaluation, you should familiarize yourself with the PickleBall implementation as described in the top level README.